 In the brains of our time the faculty of Causation is very markedly developed.
-People, nowadays, do not delight in the Marvellous, according to the old childlike spirit.
+People, nowadays, do not delight in the Marvellous, according to the old child-like spirit.
 They say in one breath "Very extraordinary," and in the next breath, ask, "How do you account for it?"
-If the Author of this work has presumed to borrow from science some elements of interest for Romance, he ventures to hope that no thoughtful reader -- and certainly no true son of science - will be disposed to reproach him.
-In fact, such illustrations from the masters of Thought were essential to the completion of the purpose which pervades the work.
+If the Author of this work has presumed to borrow from science some elements of interest for Romance, he ventures to hope that no thoughtful reader - and certainly no true son of science - will be disposed to reproach him.
+In fact, such illustrations from the masters of Thought were essential to the completion of the purpose which pervades the work portion as the story approaches the close.